 In current practice, total hardness is defined as the sum of the concentration of the calcium and magnesium ions, expressed as calcium carbonate.
 Hardness can be expressed as calcium carbonate in either parts per million (the same as milligrams per liter) or grains per gallon.
 Since automatic water softeners are rated in grains of hardness removal, this is the more common measurement used by U.S. consumers.
 One grain of hardness equals approximately 17.1 ppm of calcium carbonate hardness.

 Water hardness minerals are commonly treated with a water softener system that uses an ion-exchange resin and regenerates with salt.
 For residential and commercial applications these are the most effective as they remove the hardness minerals from water.
+Hard water treatment is common for many people on well water.

 There are many devices on the market that purport to eliminate the effects of water hardness by the use of electrical fields, magnetism, catalytic metals and other materials.
 These are called No-Salt Water Conditioners and do not remove hardness from the water, but treat minerals to prevent scale build-up.

 We have sold and tested many types over the last 25 years and the most effective one is the Scale-Stopper Salt-Free Water Conditioner, using a technology called ‘Template Assisted Crystallization’ or TAC.
 This can be a great alternative to water softeners, particularly for eliminating scale build-up in pipes, fixtures, and appliances.
+The Salt-Free Scale Stoppers are a good solution for how to treat hard water.

 Softened water saves money by reducing the amount of detergent required for laundry and bathing, and by lowering the amount of energy required in electric and gas water heaters.
 Soft water leaves skin and hair softer and eliminates the drying effects of hard water minerals on skin and hair.
 Soft or conditioned water also stops mineral scales from forming in pipes and extends the life of fixtures, appliances and water heaters.